cosmos/gravity-bridge/docs/cosmos-to-ethereum.md

 ### Returning Cosmos assets originally based on Ethereum via Burn

-In the `Ethereum to Cosmos asset transfers` section, you sent assets to a Cosmos-SDK enabled chain.
+In the `Ethereum -> Cosmos asset transfers` section, you sent assets to a Cosmos-SDK enabled chain.
 In order to return these assets to Ethereum and unlock the funds currently locked on the deployed contracts, you'll need to use a second type of transaction - burn.
 It's simple, just replace the ebcli `lock` command with `burn`:

 ```bash
 # Send burn transaction (1stake token)
 ebcli tx ethbridge burn $(ebcli keys show testuser -a) [RECIPIENT_ETHEREUM_ADDRESS] 1stake --from testuser --chain-id peggy --ethereum-chain-id 3 --token-contract-address [TOKEN_CONTRACT_ADDRESS]
 ```

-## Prophecy claim processing
+### Prophecy claim processing

 You are able to check the status of active prophecy claims.
-Prophecy claims reach the signed power threshold when the weighted signed power surpasses the weighted total power, where *weighted total power* = (total power * 2) and *weighted signed power* = (signed power * 3).
+Prophecy claims reach the signed power threshold when the signed power surpasses the total power threshold.

 ```bash
 # Check prophecy claim status